enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 #### Why git
 ###### and not other version control systems

-Git has overwhelmed all other version control systems int terms of usage prevalence (>90% as of 2020).
+Git has overwhelmed all other version control systems int terms of usage prevalence (>90% as of 2020, from Stack Overflow trends).

 One of the reasons is because git is a decentralized repository, that is, there is no main authoritative data store on a server, which collects the "official" versions.
 Git gives each developer a local copy of the full development history, which increase safety and redundance.